 When searching flights, you’ll want to look for flights to Male (MLE), but it may be cheaper to fly into Colombo Sri Lanka and buy a flight to the Maldives from there.
 If you are coming from the USA, it will probably take 16-24 hours to get to the Maldives, but it will be so worth it.
 Common layover stops are Abu Dhabi, UAE, Dubai, UAE, and Colombo, Sri Lanka.
 Click here to search flight prices to the Maldives.

-After our 5 weeks in the Maldives were up we flew Air Asia direct to Bangkok for under $300.
+After our five weeks in the Maldives were up, we flew Air Asia direct to Bangkok for under $300.
 Airlines we personally have flown and recommended for long-haul flights to the Maldives, in order of our favorites: Korean Air, Etihad, Emirates, Qatar, Air Asia, Turkish Air, and Air Berlin.
 We flew Korean Air to our honeymoon in Thailand and Sri Lankan Air & Air Asia to the Maldives.

 How to get to Maldives Resorts

-There are public ferries in the Maldives but they don’t go to any of the private Maldives resort islands so your only option will to be book a speedboat or flight with your hotel.
-The hotel will book all this on your behalf (and bill you), they work with the airline to coordinate flight times and everything.
-We took 4 seaplanes in the Maldives and a Maldivan airlines flight to GAN the furthest southern island in the Maldives.
+There are public ferries in the Maldives, but they don’t go to any of the private Maldives resort islands so your only option will to be book a speedboat or flight with your hotel.
+The hotel will book all this on your behalf (and bill you), and they work with the airline to coordinate flight times and everything.
+We took four seaplanes in the Maldives and a Maldivan airlines flight to GAN, the furthest southern island in the Maldives.

-If you come in on a late flight you may want to consider staying at Hotel Jen Male for a night to catch up on jet lag and then heading off to your honeymoon hotel the next day.
+If you come in on a late flight, you may want to consider staying at Hotel Jen Male for a night to catch up on jet lag and then heading off to your honeymoon hotel the next day.
+This is where we stayed for the first night.

 Maldives Honeymoon Experiences

 A honeymoon in the Maldives is going to be epic no matter where you stay or what you do during the day.
-The Maldives has tons of different options to fit every honeymooner’s budget and travel style.
+The Maldives has tons of different options to fit every Maldives honeymooner’s budget and travel style.

 Stay in an Over the Water Bungalow in the Maldives